k2view-academy/K2View-Academy/articles/11_query_builder/03_building_and_running_an_sql_query.md

-You can also activate the AI Assistant in the opposite way - to explain you an existing SQL in a native language.
-For this, Click on the *SQL &rarr; Text* button.
+You can also activate the AI Assistant in the opposite direction - to explain you an existing SQL in a native language.
+To do that, click on the *SQL &rarr; Text* button.

 When AI Assistant is activated inside a DB select function, like in BW DB Query actors or in Graphit node, the native language statement is saved as a comment alongside the the SQL.